brenprie/BLS-data-prep/README.md

-# BLS-data-prep
-Code to download various data series from the Bureau of Labor Statistics (BLS), to facilitate further analysis.

-# Case Study: Work From Home - Economic Impacts in the US
+# Project 1: BLS data prep, for future analysis -- Work From Home, Productivity and Work-Life Balance Impacts

 The Covid-19 pandemic pushed many to work from home (WFH), but as the health crisis has receded, a question that employers and employees alike have faced is whether to return to in-person work or whether to retain remote-work options.
-In this project, we seek to help inform this discussion by examining impacts of WFH using data available from the Bureau of Labor Statistics (BLS).
+I seek to help inform this discussion by examining impacts of WFH using data available from the Bureau of Labor Statistics (BLS).
+As a first step, in the current project I prepare the data for subsequent analysis.

-Potential questions we may be able to explore:
+Potential questions to explore:
 * Who works from home?
-Differences across industries, occuptions, and possibly gender pre-pandemic (2014 to 2018) vs post-pandemic (2019 to 2023).
+Differences across industries and occuptions pre-pandemic (2014 to 2018) vs post-pandemic (2019 to 2023).
-* How do changes in commute time pre- to post-pandemic translate to changes in time spent in other areas of one's life?
+* How do changes in commute time pre- vs. post-pandemic translate to time spent in other areas of one's life?
-* How does WFH impact hours worked?
-* What is the productivity impact of WFH?
-How does the effect vary across industries and occupations?
-Are employees able to deliver similar/greater productivity while working fewer hours?
+* What is the productivity impact of WFH across different industries and occupations?
+Do producivity gains, if any, reflect similar output for less hours worked or greater output for similar hours worked?
-* Is remote work associated with a decrease employers’ labor costs, office rental costs, and/or utility costs?
+* What is the impact of remote work employers’ costs of labor, rent, and utilities?

 ## Data: Series and Preparation